AttissNgo/nebulai-mvp-smart-contracts/ScriptNotes.md

     ```
     ... this will resolve all disputes in which Phase == Disclosure (it will ignore disputes that you have updated manually), and if the project ID is even it will grant the petition and not grant if it is odd.

+In my case, I need disputes with mediators already drawn, so I can use this function:

+    forge script script/Project.s.sol:CreateProject --rpc-url $RPC --sig "panelSelectionForAll()" --broadcast

 To see project details in the command line, run this script: